grassfed-development/github-organization-scanner/README.md

 1. Check the logs for warnings about rate limits
 2. The scanner will automatically wait for the rate limit to reset
 3. For large organizations, consider using the `REPO_LIMIT` setting during testing
+4. Add more tokens with appropriate scopes in Vault

 ### Permission Issues

 If you encounter permission errors:

-1. Ensure your token has the necessary scopes (repo, read:org, security_events, workflow)
+1. Ensure your tokens have the necessary scopes (repo, read:org, security_events, workflow)
 2. Verify the token owner has appropriate access to the organization
 3. For organization-level operations, ensure the "Grant organization access" checkbox was selected when creating the token